General (scope, criteria, time limits)

 Article 29 of the Procedure Decree sets out the grounds for inadmissibility.
 Decree Law 130/2020 has amended Article 29-bis introduced by Decree Law 113/2018 to the Procedure Decree, setting out an additional inadmissibility ground (see ground 4).

 The Territorial Commission may declare an asylum application inadmissible where the applicant:

-- Has already been recognised as a refugee by a state party according to the 1951 Refugee Convention and can still enjoy such projection;
+- Has already been recognised refugee or subsidiary protection status by a state party according to the 1951 Refugee Convention and can still enjoy such projection;

 - Has made a Subsequent Application after a decision has been taken by the Territorial Commission, without presenting new elements concerning his or her personal condition or the situation in his or her country of origin;

 - Has made a Subsequent Application during the execution of an imminent removal order (Article 29-bis).

 - Has made a subsequent application after the previous application has been terminated by the Territorial Commission after the expiry of 12 months from suspension on the basis that the applicant was unreachable (irreperibile) for unjustified leaving of the reception or detention centres and failure to attend the hearing (art.23 bis Procedure Decree).
 In this case the President can declare the application inadmissible by evaluating reasons for being unreachable.

 The President of the Territorial Commission shall conduct a preliminary assessment of the admissibility of the application, to ascertain whether new relevant elements have emerged to the granting of international protection.